 Even if you take the standard deduction and don’t itemize your personal deductions, you can still claim all eligible business deductions.
 Most Uber and Lyft drivers can deduct mileage, parking, tolls, food for passengers, a home office, and any other allowable expenses on Schedule C of their federal tax form.

 You can deduct these expenses as long as they are “ordinary and necessary.”
 Make sure that you keep receipts and records of all transactions to support the deductions you claim.

-Deduction on Pass-Through Income
+20% Deduction on Pass-Through Income

-In addition to the deductions noted above, the new tax law mandates a 20% deduction on what’s commonly called pass-through income.
+In addition to the itemized business deductions noted above, the new tax law allows you to take a 20% deduction on what’s commonly called pass-through income.
 To take advantage of this pass-through deduction, you won’t need to do a single thing.
-As a rideshare driver, you’re already a sole proprietor with pass-through income, so you will be eligible for this deduction.
+As long as you report your rideshare income on your personal tax forms, you’ll be eligible for this deduction – up to $157,000 (filing single) and $315,000 (filing jointly).

-The new law places a $10,000 cap on deductions for state and local taxes (SALT), including property taxes.
-This change will have the greatest impact on homeowners in high property tax states like California and New York.
-In most other states, though, rideshare drivers will likely choose to take the standard deduction.
-That’s because, once they add up all the potential personal (not business) deductions they’re entitled to, including the $10,000 for SALT, they will discover that the standard deduction gives them a greater advantage than itemizing.
+In most other states, rideshare drivers will likely choose to take the standard deduction over itemizing.
+That’s because, once they add up all the personal deductions they’re entitled to, including the $10,000 for SALT, they will discover that the standard deduction gives them a greater advantage than itemizing.

 For a more in-depth look at commonly deductible and nondeductible expenses for rideshare drivers, as well as other tax information, check out 1-800Accountant’s Tax Savings Calculator.